 · Disorders of memory

-Children who experienced trauma don’t have a clear picture of their memories from childhood, complicating understanding, and treatment, of the trauma.
+Children who experience trauma don’t always have a clear picture of their memories from childhood, which complicates the understanding and treatment of that trauma.
 The memories involving traumatic events still exist, but are repressed, and can’t be recalled.

-If a child is abused at a young age, they can think that they deserve it, especially if the abuser emphasizes that it’s the child’s fault, or the family members don’t believe that the abuse happened.ufferers commonly sink into depression, eating disorders, addiction, and suicide.
+If a child is abused at a young age, they can think that they deserve it, especially if the abuser emphasizes that it’s the child’s fault, or the family members don’t believe that the abuse occurred.
+Sufferers commonly sink into depression, eating disorders, addiction, and suicide.